microsoft/language-server-protocol/indexFormat/specification.md

 ### Ranges

 For requests that take a position as its input, we need to store the position as well.
-Usually LSP requests return the same result for positions that point to the same word / name in a document.
+Usually, LSP requests return the same result for positions that point to the same word/name in a document.
 Take the following TypeScript example:

 ```typescript
 function bar() {
 }
 ```

 A hover request for a position denoting the `b` in `bar` will return the same result as a position denoting the `a` or `r`.
 To make the dump more compact, it will use ranges to capture this instead of single positions.
 The following vertices will be emitted in this case.
-Note that line, character are zero based as in the LSP:
+Note that `line` and `character` are zero-based as in the LSP:

 ```typescript
 { id: 4, type: "vertex", label: "range", start: { line: 0, character: 9}, end: { line: 0, character: 12 } }